g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 # EVPN Layer 2 and Layer 3 Configuration

-Hello guys, how about you?
-Everything is going right?
-I expect you are fine!
+Hello guys, how are you doing?
+I hope everything is going well!

-Today, we'll dive in a fun topic that I fall in love in the first day, EVPN!
+Today, we'll dive into a fun topic that I fell in love with on day one: EVPN!

-EVPN is basically the natural evolution of L2VPNs, I'm saying L2VPN in general because we have some flavor of EVPN, that here I won't explore.
-And we can integrate L2 EVPNs into VRFs, that we can call L3 EVPNs!
+EVPN is essentially the natural evolution of L2VPNs.
+I say L2VPNs in general because EVPN has several flavors that I won't fully explore here.
+But beyond Layer 2, we can also integrate L2 EVPNs directly into VRFs, effectively creating L3 EVPNs!

-Here is the topology that we'll use today:
+Here is the topology we'll be using today:
 <img width="1507" height="1138" alt="image" src="https://github.com/user-attachments/assets/516631b6-f67d-442b-a514-99307dff7a3a" />

-The situation is as follows, our customer wants to have connection layer 2 and layer 3 connection between the sites.
-And also wants to have connection to the internet.
+The scenario is as follows: our customer wants Layer 2 and Layer 3 connectivity between their sites, plus internet access.
-First, we'll configure a normal EVPN, and to provide internet access, we'll integrate the EVPN into a VRF.
-All right, let's go.
+First, we'll configure a standard Layer 2 EVPN.
+Then, to provide internet access and routing, we'll stitch the EVPN into a VRF.
+All right, let's get to it.

-First things first, here is the table to follow to configure the EVPN:
+First things first, here is the reference table for our EVPN configuration:
 | CE Router | CE's IP Address | PE | PE-CE Interface | LACP  | VLAN ID | Default Gateway |
 | ----------- | ----------------- | ----------- | ------------------- | ----- | ------- | ---------------- |
 | CE12-1      | 10.16.12.12/24   | R1          | ae1.1200            | Active | 1200    | 10.16.12.254/24 |